 A NOTE FROM BESSEL VAN DER KOLK

-Last year when I returned from an international speaking engagement, I found that the TC’s Executive Director had been terminated by the CEO of JRI, without consultation with me, or with the rest of the management team of the TC.
+Last year when I returned from an international speaking engagement, I found that the TC’s Executive Director had been terminated by the CEO of JRI, without consultation with me, or the rest of the management team of the TC.
 While I did not protest the substantive motivations of JRI with respect to this termination, I did challenge the procedural logistics of the consultation-free firing.
-The next thing I knew, my employment was also terminated—again without prior warning, without discussion or the potential for corrective action, and without consultation with any members of the Trauma Center management team.
+The next thing I knew, my employment was also suddenly terminated—again without prior warning, without discussion, or the potential for corrective action, nor with any consultation with the members of the Trauma Center Management Team.

 For reasons neither I, my team, nor my attorneys understand, JRI chose to articulate a reason for my termination.
 The claim was that I had created a “toxic work environment” at the Trauma Center.
 This came as a great surprise to me and the vast majority of my colleagues at the TC, which has traditionally had a very low staff turnover, and has functioned with a team leadership model, based on consensus, rather than through a top-down decision making process.
 The TC was characterized by the building of numerous peer support groups over its forty-year existence, and it functioned in a general atmosphere of “once you belong to the Trauma Center family you always will”.
-Our past trainees often stayed on, either as staff, or as volunteer supervisors, and often continued to participate in the annual Boston Trauma Conference (soon to be in its 30th year).
-Does our attempt to create a Center focused on collaboration, team work and professional integrity mean that we are able to avoid conflict or hurt feelings?
-Of course not.
-Everybody who knows me is well aware that I am a flawed human being who can be gruff and blunt, but I have never targeted specific individuals.
+Our past trainees have generally stayed on, either as staff, as volunteer supervisors, clinical resources, or scientific collaborators, often continuing to participate in the annual Boston Trauma Conference (soon in its 30th year).

-In fact, the Management Team of the Trauma unanimously and vigorously protested my termination by JRI, and by June 2018, the substantial entirety of the TC senior staff has resigned from JRI to work with me in creating a new trauma research and training center, The Trauma Research Foundation (the “TRF”).
-The TRF is a not-for-profit Massachusetts corporation, that has filed for recognition as a Section 501 (c)(3) charitable organization.
+In fact, the Management Team of the Trauma unanimously and vigorously protested my termination by JRI, and by June 2018, the substantial entirety of the TC senior management staff has resigned from JRI to work with me in creating a new trauma research and training center, The Trauma Research Foundation (the “TRF”).
+The TRF is a not-for-profit Massachusetts corporation, that now is officially recognized as a Section 501 (c)(3) charitable organization.
 But it will take a considerable amount of time before the TRF is fully staffed and in control of its own clinic, and hence there will be a great and palpable reduction in the services the TC can offer to victims of traumatic stress.
 (JRI has announced that it will continue to operate its own trauma center, known as “The Trauma Center at JRI.”, largely supported by a large multiyear grant that the now largely departed Management Team wrote as part of the National Child Traumatic Stress Network, an organization that I helped found, and on which we have served for many years on the Executive Committee).

 It is time for me and most of the TC staff to move on and reorganize ourselves to resume our research, and provide the clinical and professional services we have delivered for so many years.
 We have negotiated a settlement, and I have dismissed the lawsuit I brought against JRI.
-Perhaps the world and its trauma victims will be better served with two trauma centers—the Trauma Center, functioning under the aegis of the Trauma Research Foundation, animated by those who had formally worked for JRI, and The Trauma Center at JRI, which will hopefully be staffed by the new and skillful professionals that JRI will somehow recruit and hire.
+Perhaps the world and its trauma victims will be better served with two trauma centers—the Trauma Center, functioning under the aegis of the Trauma Research Foundation, animated by my colleagues who have worked with me over many years, and The Trauma Center at JRI, which will hopefully be staffed by the new and skillful professionals that JRI will somehow recruit and hire.
 I sincerely hope this is the case, because what is important here is to focus on the important goal the two centers will share: their common work on how to better understand and treat the ever-growing number of trauma victims produced by this harsh and violent world of ours.

 Sarah Stewart PsyD, Long term Trauma Center student, supervisor and colleague.